SvenGroot/AdventOfCode/README.md

-# Advent of Code 2022
+# Advent of Code

-I decided to do advent of code this year, and my answers are available here.
+My answers to various Advent of Code puzzles are available here.
+The quality of these will vary;

-Doing it in Rust to get some more practice with that language.
-I write Rust a lot at work but there's a lot of stuff in the standard library I never touch.
+they weren't written to production standards.

-The quality of these will vary; they weren't written to production standards.
+Memo to self: to find the easter egg on each page, use `$("span[title]")` in the developer console.